Configuring a Password Policy

 Password Complexity and Existing Passwords

 When changes are made to the password complexity policy, existing passwords are not checked.
-The policy will only be applied to new or changed passwords.
+The policy only applies to new or changed passwords.

 Password Complexity in Previous Versions